Tiotropium and olodaterol (Inhalation)

 Pharmacologic Class: Tiotropium

-Uses For tiotropium and olodaterol
+Uses for tiotropium and olodaterol

 Olodaterol and tiotropium belongs to the family of medicines known as bronchodilators.
 Bronchodilators are breathed in through the mouth to help open up the bronchial tubes (air passages) in the lungs.
-It is taken by inhalation (an inhaler) and will increase the flow of air to the lungs.
+It is taken by inhalation (an inhaler) and will increase the flow of air into the lungs.

-tiotropium and olodaterol is available only with your doctor's prescription.
+Tiotropium and olodaterol is available only with your doctor's prescription.

-Before Using tiotropium and olodaterol
+Before using tiotropium and olodaterol

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For tiotropium and olodaterol, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to tiotropium and olodaterol or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.